 Now that we have gone through the survival knife reviews and buying guide, I would like to tell you that you can ask me for any advice and leave feedback below this article via the comment form.
 I will be reviewing the article every couple of months, so it should be worthwhile to come back in the future, to see the new updates.

 Which Survival knives you need to avoid?

-First, let me say that I do like Morakniv but I see too many so called ‘experts’ out there plugging the $20 Morakniv Companion as a survival knife.
+First, let me say that I do like Morakniv but I see too many so-called ‘experts’ out there plugging the $20 Morakniv Companion as a survival knife.
 Sure it’s inexpensive but I struggle to recommend this as a primary survival knife.
-Poor quality, blade too thin, only partial tang, handle gets chewed up easily, sheath is flimsy… need I go on?
-Basically this knife looks great for about 5 minutes and then it just begins to fail at everything possible.
+Poor quality, blade too thin, only partial tang, handle gets chewed up easily, the sheath is flimsy… need I go on?
+Basically, this knife looks great for about 5 minutes and then it just begins to fail at everything possible.
 Your experience may vary but I’m not impressed.

 Swiss Army Knives